3 Types of Severe Aortic Stenosis Treatments | MyHeartDiseaseTeam

 Aortic stenosis (or aortic valve stenosis) is a heart valve disease that’s diagnosed when your aortic valve becomes blocked or narrowed.
 It can be caused by aging, calcium buildup, or infections.
 As a result, blood can’t flow out of your heart like it normally should, causing symptoms like shortness of breath, angina (chest pain), and syncope (fainting).

-In aortic stenosis, the aortic valve doesn’t close properly, and blood can’t flow out of your heart like it normally should.
+In aortic stenosis, the aortic valve doesn’t open properly, and blood can’t flow out of your heart like it normally should.
 (Adobe Stock)

-According to the American Heart Association (AHA), cases of severe aortic stenosis are life-threatening and need to be treated with surgery.
-The damaged valve needs to be replaced with a healthy one to make sure blood flows out of your heart properly.
+According to the American Heart Association (AHA), cases of severe aortic stenosis are life-threatening.
+The diseased valve needs to be replaced with a functioning valve to make sure blood flows out of your heart properly.

-The three types of surgery for severe aortic stenosis are surgical aortic valve replacement, transcatheter aortic valve replacement, and aortic valve repair.
+The three types of procedures for treating or managing severe aortic stenosis are surgical aortic valve replacement, transcatheter aortic valve replacement, and aortic valve repair.
+Decisions on which procedure may be best for you are typically discussed among a multidisciplinary heart team including cardiologists and surgeons.

 1. Surgical Aortic Valve Replacement

 Although the surgery is more intense and has a longer recovery time, SAVR is a better option for some people.
-Your cardiologist may recommend SAVR if you:
+Your cardiologist will refer you to a specialist or team of specialists to determine the best treatment option for you.
+You may be a candidate for SAVR are if you:

 • Are younger than 65